 The qualifying time for boston marathon participation is not easy.

 Runners at my level or above should pay more respect to runners seeking to earn a qualifying time for boston marathon entrance.
+In addition, there are athletes working just as hard if not harder to do this as I did to run 2:19:35 for the distance.

 They both warrant equal respect.